-- Creating exceptional learning experiences Learning and Teaching - Discovery and application of knowledge for wellbeing and prosperity Research - Responding to our place in the world Partnerships and Community - Building our position as New Zealand's University of Technology Leadership - Being a place where people love to work and learn Sustainability on Campus These five themes are reflected in AUT's Sustainability Roadmap.
-The targets under each theme are the focus of what we report on in this document.
-This is AUT's second sustainability report and we have focused reporting on just our key targets.
-Our Sustainability Roadmap also encompasses AUT's commitment to the United Nations 17 Sustainable Development Goals and incorporates three main concepts: A recognition that human wellbeing is dependent upon the wellbeing of the planet and the web of life that supports and resources our endeavours.
-Ki Tua | Futures A viable future is inherent within sustainability and so future-oriented thinking for wellbeing and prosperity is key.

-Whanaungatanga | Connectivity The wellbeing of planet and people is enabled by complex global systems, which connect across diverse regions, areas and functions.
+- Creating exceptional learning experiences Learning and Teaching - Discovery and application of knowledge for wellbeing and prosperity Research - Responding to our place in the world Partnerships and Community - Building our position as New Zealand's University of Technology Leadership - Being a place where people love to work and learn Sustainability on Campus auri ora Wellbeing Ki Tua Futures Whanaungatanga Connectivity recognition that human ellbeing is dependent upon e wellbeing of the planet and e web of life that supports and sources our endeavours.
+A viable future is inherent within sustainability and so future- oriented thinking for wellbeing and prosperity is key.
+The wellbeing of planet and people is enabled by complex global systems, which connect across diverse regions, areas and functions.